Creating Credentials Configurations

 choose a fitting name and style for the card such that the user can easily recognize the card among

 their digital credentials.
-If you choose to use the https://
+If you choose to use the https:// scheme for the uri fields

-, ensure the resources are publicly accessible, as the wallet may
+in background_image and logo, ensure the resources are publicly accessible, as the wallet may

 fetch the image to show the holder.